andrefnbenevides/JWT-Auth-NodeJS/README.md

 | jti | JWT ID | Unique identifier of the token. |

 ###### Standard fields that can be used in the header of the JWT token
-Note: Bare minimum you should use the attributes tok and alg.
+Note: Bare minimum you should use the attributes typ and alg.
 | Attribute | Name | Description |
 | ---       | ---  | ---         |
 | typ | Token type | Identifies the type of the token.
 If present should be set to JWT. |